I am just steamed this morning. Nothing like waking up to see 250k special needs moms being ableists and wallowing in ableism.

 Guess what?
 It IS going to be ok.
 It’s just going to be different.
 Think about this.
 You are telling your kid “this is the last time I thought it was ok.”

 What do you think a child hears?
-What do his siblings here?
+What do his siblings hear?
 That he’s not OK?!

 “Your autism is not OK.”

 That is the message that they are going to hear.
-That’s what relatives, neighbors, siblings….that’s what they are going to hear.
+That’s what relatives, neighbors, siblings, everyone….that’s what they are going to hear.

 …… I am not saying that anyone is necessarily good or bad for feeling something.
 What I am saying though, is that grieving for your living child is a product of ableism and a product of hatred of the disabled.
 It is not innate and I also don’t believe it is a healthy thing for families and the disabled people within those families.
 Feelings about disabled children don’t exist from within a vacuum, but from within an ableist society that devalues them from birth and that teaches others to do the same.